Heiress of Secrets

 My clawed fingers snatch at empty space.
 They close on my own flesh, my nails nearly gouging my palm.

 His voice retreats toward my open window.
-“If only I let myself be caught, you would be my favorite captor.”
+“If only I let myself be caught, you would be my favorite captor.
+Await, however, and anon!
+You will be the captive.”

-The phantom’s laughter vanishes into the firmament, after which a single opalescent feather drifts to the stone sill, iridescently gorgeous in the moonbeams.
-Like a vestige snipped off an unwary bird.
+A single opalescent feather drifts to the stone windowsill, iridescently indecent in the moonbeams.
+A courtship gift snipped from an unwary bird.

-Then it dissipates, dispensed into lustrous silver motes, which the envious night whisks away.
+Then it dissipates, dispensed into motes of lustrous silver, which the envious night whisks away.

 Who is he?

-A mage who can cloak himself from human sight, that is clear, but the First Demesne is not a city of enchanters like the Seventh; only two known ones reside here, and both have lived here in the castle for years; neither can be this mad visitor.
+A mage, that is clear, for he can cloak himself from human sight.
+But the First Demesne is not a city of enchanters like the Seventh; only two known ones reside here, and both have inhabited the castle for years; neither can be this mad visitor.

 Then who?

 Moreover, why single out me to skewer with his trite and uninspiring prods?
-Other women in their unlocked chambers would part their mouths and spread their legs for his foul, invisible tongue.
-They would unbind their corsets in fulsome unrestraint for the thrill of this unseen lover.
-Welcoming, receptive, inviting.
+Other women in their unlocked chambers would thrill to this unseen lover.
+They would part their mouths and spread their legs for his foul, invisible tongue, unbinding their corsets in fulsome unrestraint.

 Yet he plagues me, an antagonistic queen crafted of gaunt corners.
 My soul is nothing but a gallery with a thousand hanging carvings of cynicism—and one hanging body of a dream.